danielringch/homebattery/docs/handbook/system_overview.rst

 * network via WLAN
 * Bluetooth (only for batteries)
-* add-on boards
+* wired connection via add-on boards

 The used interface depends on the device, see the driver documentation in the :doc:`software reference <../software/drivers>`.

 Device class locks
 ------------------

 A configured set of checks is constantly applied on device parameters.
-If a check fails, the affected device classes are locked (which means that they are turned off) until the check passes again.
+If a check fails, the affected device classes are locked (which means that they are switched off) until the check passes again.

+Device locks are possible for the following device classes:

+* solar
+* charger
+* inverter

 Example: the battery cells are checked for their voltage.
 While a cell voltage too high locks the device classes solar and charger, a cell voltage too low locks the device class inverter.